junxit/us-congress-bills-115/metadata.md

 - 2018-06-12 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
 - 2018-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5033)
 - 2018-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5033)
+- 2018-06-13 — Received in the Senate.
+- 2018-06-14 — Read twice and referred to the Committee on Finance.